gamemanual0/gm0/source/docs/appendix/glossary.rst

         .. warning:: It is not designed for use in a drivetrain.

-        The available bore options are 1/2” and 3/8” hex :term:`bores <Bore>`, as well as 8mm round with a TETRIX hole pattern (4 inch only).
+        The available bore options are 1/2” and 3/8” hex :term:`bores
+        <Bore>`, as well as 8mm round with a TETRIX hole pattern (4
-        As with the compliant wheels, :term:`durometer` (hardness of rubber) affects both traction and longevity, sacrificing one for the other.
+        inch only).
+As with the compliant wheels, :term:`durometer
+        <Durometer>` (hardness of rubber) affects both traction and
+        longevity, sacrificing one for the other.
 However, in the case of intakes, a lower durometer is recommended to have maximum grippiness for intaking game elements.

         .. note::
             Keep in mind that elements may get jammed at unfavorable angles in